-What is Scrying?Scrying is defined as 'to gaze at or into an object such as a quartz crystal sphere, a pool of water, reflections or a candle flame to still the Conscious Mind in order to contact the Psychic Mind’.
+Scrying is defined as 'to gaze at or into an object such as a quartz crystal sphere, a pool of water, reflections or a candle flame to still the Conscious Mind in order to contact the Psychic Mind’.
 This process allows the scryer to become aware of possible events prior to their actual occurrence, as well as of previous or distant, simultaneous events through means of other than the normally accepted five senses.
 Scrying is a form of divination which has suffered badly in recent times due mainly to the image of the fairground Gypsy fortune teller, crystal ball readings now being looked upon as a party trick used as something for light entertainment.

 Scrying can be performed utilising any number of different surfaces, from tea leaves to crystal balls, even to shag-pile carpets, the basic technique being similar in all cases.
 By using or 'attuning to' an external source or object, you can enhance the peace and stillness required to start the visions.

 The scryer gazes steadily into the scrying surface, eventually being able to pick out an odd shape or image in/on the surface.
 Those surfaces which provide a random, high contrast visual texture, such as dark tea leaves in a white teacup are particularly good for the first stage of the scrying process.
-However, it would seem that the vividness of the images formed in this way probably tend to divert the scryer's attention from the purely mental images that should appear automatically, thus disrupting or preventing any 'natural flow of ideas'.
+However, it would seem that the vividness of the images formed in this way probably tend to divert the scryer's attention from the ‘purely mental images’ that should appear automatically, thus disrupting or preventing any 'natural flow of ideas'.

-Traditional scrying is usually associated with such rituals as blessing the apparatus and asking for help in its use.
-These are considered to be aids to focusing and tuning yourself in.
+Traditional scrying is usually associated with such rituals as blessing the apparatus and asking for help in its use. p; These are considered to be aids to focusing and tuning yourself in.
 This preparation is apparently just as important as the scrying process since it helps to make the act itself easier by preparing the mind and opening up channels which allow you to operate better.

 As with all forms of scrying, when viewing imagery in a crystal ball it is necessary to view them as symbols since not everything comes through in the form of a 'video image'.
 There is usually a degree of interpretation required, which is where skill is required and where practice helps you to achieve better results.

 As with all psychic matters do not allow any conscious logic to interrupt the thought or visual processes, something much easier said than done!

 The first step is to decide on the medium with which you wish to scry.
-There are many choices ranging from the simplest (a clear glass filled with water) to the very expensive (a large, clear crystal sphere) with many variations in between.
+There are many choices ranging from the simplest (a clear glass filled with water) to the very expensive (a large, clear crystal sphere) with many variations in between, or a blackened mirror.

-You may have read other articles on scrying either on the internet or in a book – the majority of these articles are incorrect in that they all state the author's preferences, i.e. they champion what worked for the author.
+You may have read other articles on scrying either on the internet or in a book -- the majority of these articles are incorrect in that they all state the author's preferences, i.e. they champion what worked for the author.
 It cannot be over-emphasised that you as an individual should do what feels right for you.
 We are all individuals who have a different psychological makeup.

 The following is a short list of contradictions: